aknurrk/Business-Survival-Prediction/README.md

 - Very low early popularity is an “at-risk” flag
 - Competition alone is not a strong nonlinear driver of lifetime, but it matters for closure in interaction with price
 - Chain status is a structural advantage signal :contentReference[oaicite:23]{index=23}

----

-## Notes / Repo TODO (optional)
-- Add exported figures from the PDF into `figures/` and update links above.
-- Keep a single `requirements.txt` + reproducible run notebook/script.

----

-## Acknowledgements
-Yelp Open Dataset.
-AI tools were used for debugging + wording; authors verified all results. :contentReference[oaicite:24]{index=24}